mbta/screens/docs/tech_specs/dup_v2_alert_widget_backend.md

     ]
 ```

-Each section will make a separate alerts fetch.
-With the one or two sets of results from these queries, we will apply a filter to eliminate alerts we do not want on screens: `Enum.filter(&relevant?/1)`. `relevant?/1` will return `true` if an alert is active and applicable[^1].
-After we have a list (or lists if there are two sections) of alerts that are eligible for display, we choose the alert to display for each section based on a priority[^4].
-The pipeline for these steps for each section will be the following:
+A single alerts fetch will be made to retrieve all alerts.
+After the fetch, we will apply a filter to eliminate alerts we do not want on screens: `Enum.filter(&relevant?/1)`. `relevant?/1` will return `true` if an alert is active and applicable[^1].
+Unless we need special logic for the screen (Kenmore has a file of special logic [here](/lib/screens/dup_screen_data/special_cases.ex)), we choose the alert to display based on a priority[^4].
+The pipeline for this step will be the following:

 ```
-first_section_alerts =
+alert =
     opts
     |> Alert.fetch()
     |> Enum.filter(&relevant?/1)
     |> choose_alert()

-second_section_alerts =
-  if length(sections) == 2 do
-    opts
-    |> Alert.fetch()
-    |> Enum.filter(&relevant?/1)
-    |> choose_alert()
-  else
-    []
-  end

-alerts = first_section_alerts ++ second_section_alerts
 ```

-If screen is configured with only one section, `alerts` will contain up to one item.
-If there are two sections configured, `alerts` will contain up to two items.

-With this list, we create three `WidgetInstance` objects for each rotation:
+With this alert, we create three `WidgetInstance` objects for each rotation:

 ```
 [
-  %DupAlert{screen: config, rotation_index: :zero, alerts: alerts},
+  %DupAlert{screen: config, rotation_index: :zero, alert: alert},
-  %DupAlert{screen: config, rotation_index: :one, alerts: alerts},
+  %DupAlert{screen: config, rotation_index: :one, alert: alert},
-  %DupAlert{screen: config, rotation_index: :two, alerts: alerts}
+  %DupAlert{screen: config, rotation_index: :two, alert: alert}
 ]
 ```